 This portion of scripture is also where we read, “Vengeance belongs to me; I will repay, says the Lord…Do not be overcome by evil, but overcome evil with good” (v 20-21).

 We can only overcome evil if we have fervent love and forgiveness in our heart.
-It’s a worthy goal and one we should often pray about, not just for ourselves but others too.
+It is a worthy goal and one we should often pray about, not just for ourselves but others too.

-When others hurt us, let’s allow the Holy Spirit to inspire us to forgive, to foster fervent love, then minister through our kindness and hospitality.
+When others hurt us, allow the Holy Spirit to inspire you to forgive, foster fervent love, and minister to others through our kindness and hospitality.

 Love can truly cover any sin.
-Jesus proved that.
-In His service, let’s continue to love even when it’s difficult.
-At the end of the day, we’ll discover it’s us who benefit the most.
+Jesus proved it again and again.
+In His service, let’s continue to love even when it is difficult.
+You will soon discover it is you who benefits the most.